 Rilpivirine (Edurant, RPV)

-Rilpivirine was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
-Rilpivirine was not carcinogenic in rats when administered at doses that resulted in drug exposure 3 times higher than seen in humans at the recommended dose of rilpivirine 25 mg once daily.
-Hepatocellular neoplasms were observed in both male and female mice at doses resulting in exposures 21 times that of human therapeutic exposure; the observed hepatocellular findings in mice may be rodent-specific.1
+RPV was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
+RPV was not carcinogenic in rats when administered at doses that resulted in drug exposures that were three times higher than those seen in humans who received the recommended dose of RPV 25 mg once daily.
+Hepatocellular neoplasms were observed in both male and female mice at doses that produced exposures 21 times higher than human therapeutic exposure; however, it is unclear whether these hepatocellular findings in mice are relevant to humans.1

-No effect on fertility was observed when rilpivirine was tested in rats at maternal doses up to 400 mg/kg/day, resulting in systemic drug exposure equivalent to 40 times the recommended human dose.1
+No effect on fertility was observed when RPV was administered to rats at a dose of 400 mg/kg per day, which produced systemic drug exposure that was 40 times the exposure seen in humans who received the recommended dose.1

 Teratogenicity/Adverse Pregnancy Outcomes

 Placental and Breast Milk Passage

-Studies in lactating rats and their offspring indicate that rilpivirine is present in rat milk.1
+Studies in lactating rats and their offspring indicate that RPV is present in rat milk.1